denkteich/icinga2-check_ucopia/README.md

 The plugin uses snmp.

-The following services are monitored:
+The following services can be monitored:
 - autodisconnectService
 - cpuTemperature
 - dhcpServerService